 Adjustments can be made to more than just the spine.
 The bones, ligaments, and tendons in the ankle are designed to work in a certain way.
 A sprain can knock the ankle out of alignment, something that most traditional doctors and rehabs do not consider.
 An ankle adjustment will work to put things back into their proper places.

 There are a variety of useful exercises that your chiropractor can take you through to improve strength and mobility in the ankle.
 Things like a wobble board, where you stabilize yourself on a wobbly platform and drawing on a board with a market held in your toes can be surprisingly effective at strengthening your ankle.

 Please contact us today to schedule an appointment with a chiropractor for your sprained ankle.
 Let us help you get stronger and heal faster!

-The information herein on "The 3 Degrees of An Ankle Sprain & How Chiropractic Can Help" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "The 3 Degrees of An Ankle Sprain & How Chiropractic Can Help" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Dr. Alex Jimenez DC, MSACP, RN* CIFM*, IFMCP*, ATN*, CCST